panoptic-labs/docs/blog/2023-06-24-panoptic-ambassador-program/2023-06-24-panoptic-ambassador-program.md

 -   Content creation (video, animation, graphic design, or copywriting)
 -   Community management
 -   Options trading (preferably in crypto)
--   A high-level understanding of Uniswap,and the Ethereum ecosystem
+-   A high-level understanding of Uniswap, and the Ethereum ecosystem
 -   Experience participating in Discord-based communities
 -   Active presence on Twitter